 General Student Complaints

-To find assistance in resolving matters that are non-academic, non-financial in nature.
+To find assistance in resolving matters that are non-academic in nature.

 State Authorization/Distance Education Complaints

 Online distance education students must first seek resolution through LCC's Student Appeals & Compliant procedure.

 If a complaint cannot be resolved internally after exhausting the General Complaint procedure the Michigan State Portal Entity is designated to review complaints against institutions of higher education providing online distance education.
 Unable to resolve concerns internally using the General Complaint procedure, or if the Michigan State Portal Entity had not resolved the issue, students may file a complaint with the State Agency in your state.

 Educational Record and Family Educational Rights and Privacy Act (FERPA)

 Students have the right to request correction or amendment of information on educational records that are inaccurate, misleading or which violate privacy rights.
 If you believe your educational record is incorrect please contact the Registrar's Office at 517-483-1200 or by email at email@example.com for guidance.